varshasathyaprakash/AI-Powered-Recipe-Recommendation/README.md

-# AI-Powered-Recipe-Recommendation
+# Recipe-Recommendation-Food-Recommendation-Python-Machine-Learning

-AI Powered Recipe Recommendation
+# Recipe Recommendation System

 ## Introduction
 This project is a **Recipe Recommendation System** designed to suggest recipes based on user-provided nutritional values and ingredients.
 It combines **machine learning techniques** with a user-friendly **web application framework** to deliver personalized recipe recommendations.